edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

 Rust Axum
 =========

-This guide will show you step by step how to create a small working app in Rust that uses Axum as its web server and EdgeDB to hold weather data.
-The app itself simply calls into a service called Open-Meteo once a minute to look for updated weather information on the cities in the database, and goes back to sleep once it is done.
-Open-Meteo is being used here because `their service <https://open-meteo.com/en/docs>`_ doesn't require any sort of registration.
+This guide will show you step by step how to create a small app in Rust that uses Axum as its web server and EdgeDB to hold weather data.
+The app itself simply calls into the Open-Meteo API to look for updated weather information on the cities in the database, and goes back to sleep for a minute every time it finishes looking for updates.

+Open-Meteo is being used here because
+`their service <https://open-meteo.com/en/docs>`_ doesn't require any sort of registration or API key.
 Give it a try `in your browser`_!
 We'll be saving the time and temperature information from this output to the database.

 Getting started
 ---------------